jchi2241/RMA_tool/README.md

 - get DELETE working
 - allow updating for all tables
 - print page
+- display RMA # in Early-Ships table
 - change white font when updating cell
+- check if customer is in early_ship table before inserting into DB
 - validate form data client-side
 - validate form data server-side
-- check if customer is in early_ship table before inserting into DB

 ####Nice to have